redhat-developer/service-binding-operator/docs/application-author.md

 # Backing Service not providing binding metadata

-If the backing service hasn't provided any binding metadata, the application author may annotate the Kubernetes resource representating the backing service such that the managed binding secret generated has with the necessary binding information.
+If the backing service hasn't provided any binding metadata, the application author may annotate the Kubernetes resource representing the backing service such that the managed binding secret generated has the necessary binding information.

 As an application author, you have a couple of options to extract binding information from the backing service: